 Repeatable: Repeatable for up to 3.00 total credit hours.

-APPM 1650 (4) Python for Mathematical and Statistical Applications
+APPM 1650 (4) Python for Math and Data Science Applications

 Requisites: Requires prerequisite or corequisite courses of APPM 1350 or APPM 1345 or MATH 1300 or MATH 1310 (all minimum grade C-).